norbertherbert/tpxle-proxy/README.md

 'tpxle-proxy' is an API proxy for Actility ThingPark X Location Engine to connect foreign Network Servers (it is also called Operator Interface).
 For details please study
 [/docs/DX_Location_API_Integration_V1.0.pdf](https://github.com/norbertherbert/tpxle-proxy/blob/master/docs/DX_Location_API_Integration_v1.0.pdf).

+If you want to test this server without installing it on your cloud, visit this [link](https://nano-things.net/tpxle-proxy/docs/).
+Please note that the server under that link is operated in a best effort manner and may not be awailable all the time.

 ### Installation:
 * Install and configure dependencies:
 [nodejs](https://nodejs.org/),